zencart/documentation/content/user/template/basic_customizations.md

 Zen Cart files.

 ### Can I change the width of the side boxes?
-To change the width of the sidebox columns, open your Admin and point your cursor at Configuration on the menu bar.
+To change the width of the sidebox columns, open [Admin -> Configuration -> Layout Settings](/user/admin_pages/configuration/configuration_layoutsettings/).

-Choose Layout Settings from the dropdown menu.

 Click the Box Width you wish to change and edit it, the width can be fixed (default is 150px), expressed as a percentage of the total page width or as a relative size (20em).
 You can also change the width of either column to suit your design.